-He is an editor of the seminal textbook of pediatric orthopedics (Lovell and Winter’s Pediatric Orthopaedics), pediatric fracture care (Rockwood and Wilkins' Fractures in Children), and pediatric orthopedic surgical techniques (Operative Techniques in Orthopaedic Surgery).
-He is also editor of the primary book used for board review and maintenance of certification in orthopedics (AAOS Orthopaedic Knowledge Update 10).
+Dr. Flynn is a nationally recognized leader in the field of pediatric orthopaedic surgery.
+Currently the president of the Pediatric Orthopaedic Society of North America, Dr. Flynn has published more than 180 peer-reviewed scientific articles, reviews or textbook chapters.
+He has written or edited the seminal textbooks of pediatric orthopedics (Lovell and Winter’s Pediatric Orthopaedics), pediatric fracture care (Rockwood and Wilkins' Fractures in Children), and pediatric orthopedic surgical techniques (Operative Techniques in Orthopaedic Surgery).
+He is also editor of the primary book used for medical board review and maintenance of certification in orthopedics (AAOS Orthopaedic Knowledge Update 10).

 Dr. Flynn lectures nationally and internationally on pediatrics fractures and spine disorders and safety in pediatric orthopedics.
 He co-chairs the International Pediatric Orthopaedic Symposium, and leads the Continuing Medical Education Courses Committee for the American Academy of Orthopaedic Surgeons.« Back to Previous Page